 Remember that first impressions online work the same way as they do when surfing the web on a mobile device.

 Just last month, Google rolled out Mobilegeddon, which was an algorithm change designed to penalize those who did not have a solid mobile website.
-You can learn more about the update here and how you can improve your mobile experience here.
 In terms of making a good first impression on mobile, you should follow all of the tips above only make sure you have a responsive web design.
 Clicking the links mentioned will help you make sure your mobile website is up to speed and ready to go.

 If you have any tips for making a good first impression with your website, or if you’ve tested different approaches in the past, let us know your experience in the comment section below.